rick-roche/rickroche.com/site/content/posts/2023-05-01-lets-talk-about-paved-paths/index.md

 date: 2023-04-30T12:00:00+01:00
 lastmod: 2023-04-30T12:00:00+01:00
 draft: false
-description: "The start of a series of posts unpacking what paved paths mean in software engineering"
+description: "The start of a series of posts exploring what paved paths mean in software engineering"
 summary: "Paved Paths.
 Golden Paths.
 Paved Roads.
 You'd be forgiven for thinking the industry already had these nailed down, a solved problem that has been spoken about for years in various guises.
 This is part 1 of a series exploring all aspects of Paved Paths."
 authors:
   - name: Richard Roché